pgeu/pgeu-system/docs/confreg/sponsors.md

 1. Wait for the signed contract.
 Counstersign and send back.
 1. Generate an invoice by going to the sponsorship and click the button for it.
-1. Also confirm the sponsorship, unless this is from a sponsor known to not pay on time etc. But for trusted sponsors, it's normal to trust the signed contract and let them proceed.
+1. Optionally, also confirm the sponsorship, unless this is from a sponsor known to not pay on time etc. For trusted sponsors, it's normal to trust the signed contract and let them proceed, but make sure to double check things like invoice details before doing so, as reverting from this state is complicated.

 ## Managing sponsors